-Stanford University Department of Public Safety 233 Bonair Siding Stanford, CA 94305

-Phone: +1 650-723-9633

-24-Hour non-emergency line: +1 650-329-2413
+Stanford University Department of Public Safety 233 Bonair Siding Road Stanford, CA 94305 Phone: +1 650-723-9633 24-Hour non-emergency line: +1 650-329-2413

 This report has been compiled in compliance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, the Violence Against Women Act, and the Higher Education Opportunity Act.
-Although this program did not operate in 2021, Stanford remains in control of the program facilities.

-Safety on the Stanford in Cape Town campus is a natural source of concern for students, parents and University employees.
-Education - the business of Stanford University - can take place only in an environment in which each student and employee feels safe and secure.
-Stanford recognizes this and employes a number of security measures to protect the members of its community.
+Safety on the Stanford in Santiago campus is a natural source of concern for students, parents and University employees.
+Education the business of Stanford University - can take place only in an environment in which each student and employee feels safe and secure.
+Stanford recognizes this and employs a number of security measures to protect the members of its community.
 The local police force, students, and employees all share in the responsibility of making the program a safe place to study, work, and live.

-Version 1, 9/28/2023
+Version 1, 9/28/23